Check out photos from our recent events.

 Taking stock of my life as the year changes and deciding to change … nothing, really.

 “What’re your new year’s resolutions?”
-I asked Ruby as we chatted over FaceTime (she was visiting her dad in St. Louis).
+I asked Ruby as we chatted over FaceTime (she is visiting her dad in St. Louis this week).

 “I don’t make them anymore,” she said.
 “I always say it’s going to be to stop biting my nails, but I realized last year that I’d made the same resolution for five years so obviously it wasn’t working.
 So I stopped.
 Making them, I mean.
 Not biting my nails.
 I still do that.
 I probably always will.”

 But still, I asked Georgia, just out of curiosity.
 “Hey, Georgie-Boo, what’re your new year’s resolutions?”

 “You know – something you’re going to do differently in the new year …”